Parry Shen

 Parry Shen (born June 26, 1973) is an American actor, author, screenwriter, and producer.
 Shen's first major acting role was in Better Luck Tomorrow as Ben Manibag, the film's leading character.
 He also starred in another Asian American film, Surrogate Valentine.
 He has since starred in the horror film Hatchet and its sequels Hatchet II, Hatchet III, and Victor Crowley.
 He had a recurring role as Tyler Li in the television series Tru Calling.
-Since 2013, he has portrayed the role of Brad Cooper on General Hospital.
+He has portrayed the role of Brad Cooper on General Hospital since 2013.

-He is also known for his voice acting in the video games Sleeping Dogs and Mortal Kombat X.
+He is also known for his voice acting in the video games Sleeping Dogs, Mortal Kombat X, and Mortal Kombat 1.

 Early life

 Shen was born June 26, 1973, in New York City, in the borough of Queens.
 He went to Archbishop Molloy High School, then an all-boys (but now co-educational) Roman Catholic school in Briarwood, in Queens, New York, and at the University at Buffalo.
 His mother is from Hong Kong.
 His father is from Shanghai.
 When he moved to California, he worked as a dorm parent at Villanova Preparatory School, a private college preparatory school in Ojai.
 Shen is of Chinese descent and can speak Cantonese.